-A. CASTEP currently supports semi-empirical dispersion corrections for phonons using the finite displacement (including supercell) methods, but not yet with DFPT.
+A. CASTEP currently supports semi-empirical dispersion corrections for phonons using both finite displacement (including supercell) methods and DFPT.

 A. Astersisks ("*") instead of numbers is the traditional Fortran response when the number is too large to fit in the field.
 In this case it is almost certainly caused by a very poorly converged calculation giving numerical nonsense.